100 Days of Rejection Challenge: overcome your fear of rejection

 After you try the personal challenge, see if you agree with Jia’s findings.

-• What’s the difference between what you did, and what Jia did.
-How might does differences produce different results?
+• What’s the difference between what you did and what Jia did?
+How might those differences produce different results?

 Would you be up for the 100 days of rejection challenge?